zardam/circuitpython/docs/programming_guide/03_i2c_spi.rst

   >>> spi.unlock()

+Don't forget you can even use the SPIDevice library with the bit-bang I2C bus!

-You can do the exact same software 'bit-bang' trick with the I2C protocol too.
+You can do the exact same software 'bit-bang' trick with the I2C protocol too (even using the I2CDevice class).
 Use the :py:class:`bitbangio.I2C` class from the :py:mod:`bitbangio` module in place of the :py:class:`busio.I2C` class.
-The interface between the two classes is the same so you just change how you import and create the I2C interface, for
+The interface between the two classes is the same so you just change how you import and create the I2C interface, for example:
-example:

   >>> import board
   >>> import bitbangio